 Is it time to start doing our long weekend happy dance yet?
 I think it is!
 For Paul and I, it means four glorious days free of work, appointments, email and errands.
 Instead we’re finally picking out paint for the upstairs rooms, painting our faces off, and sneaking in a little Raleigh road trip to get our Whole Foods and Trader Joes fix while we still can.

 Actually, while we’re at it, they should have a frequent shopper discount too!
 The sheer volume of stuff we buy there is a tad obscene.
 Sure we may frequent the farmers markets, discount grocery stores, and health-centric co-ops, but we still drag our butts into WF like a moth to a flame.
-Or really, like cookie monster to a double chunk chocolate chip with sprinkles.
+Or really, like cookie monster to a double chunk chocolate chip cookie with sprinkles.
 Mabye they put something in the air there, or possibly lace the hot bar with opiates?
 I couldn’t quit that store if I tried, not even when my nearest one is over two hours away!

-Whether you’re hosting or attending one, I’ve got the macaroni salad covered for ya!
+Whether you’re hosting or attending one, I’ve got the macaroni salad covered!
 I’ve tested this particular one several times now and can happily squeal that I found the perfect creamy dressing to smother over pasta and veggies.
 The greek yogurt adds protein and lightens up the dish’s nutrition stats a bit, while the eggy mayonnaise still delivers that good old-fashioned macaroni salad flavor that we all expect from the dish.
 Factor in the tangy mustard and vinegar and mix of herbs and spices and you have a super flavorful side dish to wow your friends with!

 Homestyle Macaroni Salad

 - 1 + ¾ or 2 cups of dry elbow macaroni [or approx ½ of a 16 oz box]